artrugh/sitecore/CustomerDataPlatform/10_batch_api.md

     - A more comprehensive single customer view.
     - Higher sophistication of decision logic.
 - Typically used for **initial upload of all historical data** to store against the customer profile.
 - It supports **asynchronous requests**, meaning that multiple batch imports can be initiated in parallel, if required.
-After a **batch file** is submitted for procesing, users can check the progress-status of the batch import.
+After a **batch file** is submitted for processing, users can check the progress-status of the batch import.

 #### Implementation